rdavison/messaging-service/README.md

 sequenceDiagram
   autonumber
   participant V as Provider
-  participant A as app_apiserver participant D as db
+  participant A as app-apiserver participant D as app-db

   Note over V,A: Inbound webhook
   V->>A: POST /api/webhooks/* (inbound)